ACLU of Idaho challenges gender affirming healthcare restrictions

 Idaho Governor Brad Little (R), Attorney General Raúl Labrador (R) and Department of Corrections Director Josh Tewalt are named as defendants in the lawsuit.
 None of them have made public statements on the lawsuit as of Wednesday afternoon.

-The lawsuit comes after the US Supreme Court allowed Idaho to ban gender affirming care for people under 18-years-old in April.
+The lawsuit comes after the US Supreme Court in April.

 According to the national ACLU, 527 anti-trans bills have been considered by state legislatures in 2024.